dwyl/contributing/README.md

   the exact steps to "_reproduce_" the issue. <br />
   example:
   ```
-  when using the app on
+  when using the app on an iPhone 6 running the latest OS (10.2)
+  when I attempt to save a shortcut to my home screen,
+  I do not see an app icon. :-(
   ```
   + Please *include* as much ***relevant information*** as you can so the Product Owner (_or project leader_) can decide if